 You can use a cannabis oil for instance or CBD.
 There are capsules that you can take — similar to traditional pills.
 You can use vaporizers — these “release active ingredients but no smoke.”
 You can even eat edibles that will contain the active ingredients to help you feel better.

 Your doctor can even suggest a combination of all these options.
-Here at Loving Life Therapy, we develop custom plans for our patients that are appropriate for their condition and their lifestyle and we can help do the same for you.
+Look for a doctor who can develop a custom plan that is appropriate for your condition and lifestyle.

 The Side Effects Of Medical Marijuana